At BTR, we know that there is no fear or pain equivalent to the trauma that comes from an ex-partner using your children to harm you.

-Betrayal Trauma Recovery Group is here for you with daily, live sessions.
-Join today and find the community, validation, and support that you need.
+BTR.ORG Group Sessions are here for you with daily, live sessions.
+Attend a session today and find the community, validation, and support that you need.
 Talking through the post-separation abuse that you are enduring is a powerful way to seek healing from trauma.
 We are here for you.

 Anne: Welcome to Betrayal Trauma Recovery, this is Anne.

 Before we get to today’s episode, BTRG is our daily online support group.
 We have 21 plus sessions per week for you to choose from.
 You don’t have to wait for an appointment, you don’t have to leave your home.
 We are here for you.
 We’d love to see you in a session today.

 For everyone who has given this podcast a five-star rating on Apple podcasts or other podcasting apps.
 Thank you so much.
 Every single rating helps isolated women find us, and if this podcast has helped you, when you rate it, you help another woman find it.
 So, your ratings make a big difference.
 We received a five-star review from a man who struggles with an abusive character.

 He said: A whole new world.
 Ever since listening to this podcast, it’s as if a whole new world of awareness has been opened up to me.
 It has not only helped me realize how severe the abuse was in my marriage with my wife, but I’m also starting to see how widespread this really is in the greater picture.
 This is more than a marriage issue.
 It is a severe issue of justice perpetuated by a lack of true leadership or willingness to change for the men in the world.
 This podcast sheds light on a sinister subject that we tiptoe around.

 Thank you to our male listeners.
 I really appreciate you and am so grateful to those of you who have left a five-star review on Apple Podcasts.
 Again, every single one of your ratings helps isolated women find us.